selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 But why use cos if sin satisfies all the conditions?

-Well sin does not satisfy all, but most conditions.
-Our need for a linear relation is not satisfied by sin and hence we need cos for it as well.
-Here let me present a simple proof.
-About which you can read more [here](https://blog.timodenk.com/linear-relationships-in-the-transformers-positional-encoding/)
+Well sine does not satisfy all, but most conditions.
+Our need for a linear relation is not satisfied by sine and hence we need cosine for it as well.
+Here let me present a simple proof which has been taken from [here](https://blog.timodenk.com/linear-relationships-in-the-transformers-positional-encoding/)

-{This is plag, change this}
 Consider a sequence of sine and cosine pairs, each associated with a frequency $\omega_i$.
 Our goal is to find a linear transformation matrix $\mathbf{M}$ that can shift these sinusoidal functions by a fixed offset $k$:

 $$